Chad Greenway: 2012

 On January 14, 2012, the Minnesota Vikings announced the decision to relieve Fred Pagac of his duties as defensive coordinator and demote him to linebackers coach after the defense was ranked 21st in 2011.
 They also ranked 26th in pass defense and 11th in run defense in 2011.
 Head coach Leslie Frazier named Greenway the starting weakside linebacker to start the regular season, along with Erin Henderson and middle linebacker Jasper Brinkley.

 He started in the Minnesota Vikings' season-opener against the Jacksonville Jaguars and recorded 13 combined tackles (nine solo) and a season-high two pass deflections in their 26–23 victory.
 On October 5, 2012, Greenway was fined $21,000 for unnecessary roughness after he struck wide receiver Calvin Johnson in the head and neck area.
 On November 11, 2012, he recorded five combined tackles, deflected a pass, and made an interception during a 34–24 win against the Detroit Lions in Week 10.
 In Week 13, Greenway collected a season-high 16 combined tackles (13 solo) during the Vikings' 23–14 loss at the Green Bay Packers.
 Greenway started in all 16 games in 2012 and recorded 148 combined tackles (98 solo), four pass deflections, three sacks, and an interception.

-The Minnesota Vikings finished second in the NFC North with a 10–6 record and earned a wildcard berth.
-On January 5, 2013, Greenway recorded 11 combined tackles (ten solo) as the Vikings lost 24–10 at the Green Bay Packers in the NFC Wildcard Game.
+The Minnesota Vikings finished second in the NFC North with a 10–6 record and earned a Wild Card berth.
+On January 5, 2013, Greenway recorded 11 combined tackles (ten solo) as the Vikings lost 24–10 at the Green Bay Packers in the NFC Wild Card Round.
 On January 10, 2013, it was announced that Greenway was selected to play in the 2013 Pro Bowl as a replacement for DeMarcus Ware who was unable to play due to an injury.
+He was ranked 70th by his fellow players on the NFL Top 100 Players of 2013.